Found by AI

 Social Commerce 20% $8,000 TikTok Shop, Instagram, social-to-site conversion

 Key data point: eMarketer (August 2025) found generative AI engines account for 3.3% of online discovery time in the US.
-For a $40M revenue e-commerce brand, even a 3% share of discovery represents a material acquisition channel — particularly given the 4.4x conversion rate multiplier for AI-referred visitors.
+For a $40M revenue e-commerce brand, even a 3% share of discovery can represent a material acquisition channel in a planning model - particularly when paired with market studies showing higher conversion rates for AI-referred visitors.
+Actual attribution still depends on the brand's analytics and ecommerce setup.

 Archetype 4: Professional Services Firm